-Tree trimming drones also allow supervisors to keep a closer on their crews and determine if they’re following protocol for safe rigging and equipment operation while arborists are in the air.
+Tree trimming drones also allow supervisors to keep a closer watch on their crews and determine if they are following protocol for safe rigging and equipment operation while arborists are in the air.

 When tree care companies need to conduct inspections in areas that are difficult to access, using drones can often prove more affordable and efficient than renting large-scale equipment like bucket trucks, the Tree Care Industry Magazine article’s authors claimed.
 As more sophisticated imaging equipment drops in price and companies suited for handling big data enter the space, tree health assessments will increasingly be conducted via tree trimming drones.